hung-dao/ninja-game/README.md

 ## Technologies
 Using JavaScript, PHP and MySQL.

-Also using P5, a JavaScript library which makes it easier to work with the drawings and graphics: https://p5js.org/
+Also using P5, a JavaScript library which makes it easier to work with drawings and graphics: https://p5js.org/